GLOBAL MARKETS-China stocks hit hard, rest of world shrugs

+(Updates with additional information, changes quotes, recasts, changes byline, dateline, previous LONDON)

-* China shares in biggest weekly drop in more than 3 months
+* China shares see biggest weekly drop in more than 3 months

 * Dollar up against euro, Swiss franc ahead of ECB, SNB next week